HOOP JAM 2022 RULES

 (PLAYER AGE DETERMINED BY AGE AS OF 7/30/22):

 9 & U, 11 & U, 13 & U, 15 & U, 17 & U, 19 & U

-Hoop Jam 2016, a 3-on-3 basketball tournament, will take place in Albany on August 13th & 14th, 2016.
+Hoop Jam 2022, a 3-on-3 basketball tournament, will take place in Albany at Linn-Benton Community College on July 30, 31, 2022.
 Hoop Jam is a great way to focus on youth, community building, and character development through an athletic venue.
-By August, over 50 local businesses and organizations will have been involved as sponsors of Hoop Jam 2016.
+Over 50 local businesses and organizations will be involved as sponsors of Hoop Jam 2022.